n7koirala/IoT_Mask_on/README.md

-# Mask detection system using Node-red and Raspberry Pi
+# Mask detection system using Node-Red and Raspberry Pi

 1) Install all the dependencies for Node-red using dependencies.txt
 3) Import mask_detector_flow.json file in Node-red